The Tylenol murders convinced the government to make tampering with pill bottles illegal.

 Though the initial response to the scare was to stop purchasing Tylenol, Johnson & Johnson quickly turned the scare into a rebranding.
 The corporate response was widely heralded as being one of the best responses to a corporate crisis ever, and just a few months after the deaths, Johnson & Johnson stock had soared past where it had been before the scare.

-Now that you’ve read about the Tylenol murders, read about the woman who accidentally poisoned 15 of her family members, when she was really only trying to poison her husband.
-Then, read about how the government once killed thousands of people by poisoning alcohol.
+Now that you’ve read about the Chicago Tylenol murders, read about the woman who accidentally poisoned 15 of her family members, when she was really only trying to poison her husband.
+Then, read about how the United States government once killed thousands of people by poisoning alcohol.